 Conclusion

-The use of Hybrid VLAN ports has proved to be very advantageous and flexible for managing complex traffic environments.
-Since hybrid VLAN ports combine the characteristics of both access ports and trunk ports, network administrators better regulate traffic.
-Therefore, it is very important to have a strong understanding of hybrid VLAN ports while designing and administering resilient and scalable network infrastructures.
+The use of Hybrid VLAN ports has proved to be very advantageous & flexible for managing complex traffic environments.
+Since hybrid VLAN ports combine characteristics of both access ports & trunk ports, network administrators better regulate traffic.
+Therefore, it is very important to have a strong understanding of hybrid VLAN ports while designing & administering resilient & scalable network infrastructures.